“In the Pale Moonlight” holds a history of being one of the most controversial, most celebrated, and most critically acclaimed in all of Star Trek.

 Yet at the same time, such is his sacrifice.
 Notwithstanding the Romulan part of the equation, as a commanding officer, Sisko’s people are Starfleet officers, and by extension, the Alliance.
 As viewers, for the most part, we identify with that Alliance.
 We still keep him on the side of good because his efforts are intended to keep us alive, to keep us believing in Federation values towards peaceful coexistence, in spite of himself.

-At his own expense, and for what it is worth, Sisko admits that “Garak was right about one thing – a guilty conscience is a small price to pay for the safety of the Alpha Quadrant.”
+At his own expense, and for what it is worth, Sisko admits, “Garak was right about one thing – a guilty conscience is a small price to pay for the safety of the Alpha Quadrant.”

 Sisko has been regarded as one of the most compelling anti-heroes in fiction.
 The appeal is not found in his gamble, but in how his storyline measures context and consequence.
 In the climate of the Dominion War, the scale in which that can be explored is mind-boggling.
 In this episode, when examining where he might rest between sincere belief and justification, Sisko draws a line between the two and judges himself on the side with a bigger burden to his soul.
 Though the log is erased, effectual truth will not erase the substantial truth he knows to exist.

 "In the Pale Moonlight" leaves it on that note.
-For all the discussion and reflection that comes after, "In the Pale Moonlight" stands among the best that Star Trek has to offer.
+For all the discussion and reflection that comes after, the episode stands among the best that Star Trek has to offer.

 Jon Encarnacion (he/him) is a freelance writer whose previous work includes interviews with comic book creatives, features on how fiction relates to real-world science, and coverage of events such as the Toronto International Film Festival.
 The inclusive world of Star Trek has been a constant inspiration in career paths outside of his writing life.